Create the perfect ambience for meal times with the right colour scheme for you - and your guests

 Buy now: Similar paint, Gustavian Colour 22, Grand Illusions

-Head for red
+7. Head for a red room

 Nothing quite gets the attention like bright red – use it to accentuate an otherwise neutral dining space.
 Rather than drown a room with saturated colour, balance it throughout with an equal measure of white against a backdrop that’s also white.
 Start the style statement with an impressive low-slung light – this one conjures up a fiesta spirit with its pretty paper garlands.
 Echo the contemporary look with a mix of strong patterns on loose chair covers and a Nordic-style felt rug.